Categories

 Judiciary Law Legal Analysis

-What is what is Sub Judice ?
+What is is Sub Judice ?

 Sub judice is a Latin term meaning “under judgment.”
 In legal contexts, it refers to a case or matter that is currently under judicial consideration and has not yet been decided.
 Here are some key points: